valkey-io/valkey-rfc/HFE.md

 * **memory efficiency** - At the highest priority we target a minimal metadata overhead used in order to store and manage items TTL.
 While the optimal overhead to maintain item TTL is 8 bytes (could be less if we allow keeping offsets from the existing epoch diff time), we understand that maintaining active expiry logic will require use of more bytes for metadata.
 We will make our top priority effort to minimize this overhead.
 * **Latency** - After memory efficiency considerations we will require a solution which provides low latency for hash operations.
 Hash objects are expected to operate in O(1) for all single access operations (get, set, delete etc...) and we will not break this promise even for items with expiry.
 * **CPU efficiency** - After latency we priorities system CPU efficiency.
 For example we would like to avoid high CPU utilization caused by need to perform null active expiry checks during cron runs.
+* **Compatability** - We will avoid breaking clients which are already using HFE API provided by other providers.
-* **Copherency** -  We would like the reported system state to match the logical state as much as possible.
+* **Coherency** -  We would like the reported system state to match the logical state as much as possible.
 For example the reported number of keys per DB is expected to match the number of keys which are NOT logically expired.

+# Specification

-## Interface Requirements
+## Commands

-### New command API

 The proposed API is very much identical to the Redis provided API (Redis 7.4 + 8.0).
 This is intentionally proposed in order to avoid breaking client applications already opted to use hash items TTL.

 #### HSETEX